-- host is the IP address (or host name) of the machine on which the DAH is installed. - port is the port number that clients use to communicate with the DAH (you specify this option in the Port setting in the [Server] section of the DAH configuration file).
+• port is the port number that clients use to communicate with the DAH (you specify this option in the Port setting in the [Server] section of the DAH configuration file).

-Note: PQF (Prefix Query Format) and CQL (Common Query Language) are non-IDOL syntax standards.
+PQF (Prefix Query Format) and CQL (Common Query Language) are non-IDOL syntax standards.
 For more information, refer to the external documentation.